tristin/akka-sdk/samples/spring-dependency-injection/README.md

 ## Exercise the service

 This sample does not expose any Endpoints, since the main goal is to show how to configure a `DependencyProvider` in the `CounterSetup` class.
-Dependencies can be overridden and injected into an integration test with the `getDependency` method from `AkkaSdkTestKitSupport` class.

 ## Deploying